Getting into a top MBA program requires a high GPA, GMAT scores above 650, and relevant work and leadership experience.

 Are you ready to discover your MBA program?

 The difficulty of getting into an MBA program depends on the institution.
 For example, Emory University’s business school reported a 37% acceptance rate in 2018 while Brigham Young University reported a 49% rate.
-Many find gaining entrance into an MBA program challenging, and prospective students should note that MBA coursework is challenging in its own right.
+Many find gaining entrance into the best MBA programs challenging, and prospective students should note that MBA coursework is challenging in its own right.
 As a result, admissions offices look for students who can handle the rigor of MBA programs.

 Before determining which schools you want to apply to, you should make yourself into the best applicant possible.
 For some, that means completing extra classes to meet prerequisite requirements or volunteering to boost their resume.
 For others it means looking for leadership opportunities or getting a head start on studying for the GMAT or GRE.